top of page

 I learned to use small pockets of time effectively:

-• Early mornings: Using travel time on the bus route to work to jot down ideas or write a paragraph.
+• Early mornings: I use travel time on the bus route to work to jot down ideas or write a paragraph.

-• Weekends: Dedicating longer stretches to writing and editing.
+• Weekends: I dedicate longer stretches to writing and editing.

 This routine isn’t glamorous.
 It means sacrificing some leisure time and sometimes feeling exhausted.
 But those small steps add up.
 For example, writing 300 words a day might seem minor, but over a month, it’s nearly a full chapter.